GaitiLab/nf-processes/modules/split-pipe/README.md

 Ensure that each sub library name is on its own line in the .txt file input.

 **IMPORTANT**: it is absolutely critical that sub-libraries **ARE NOT** concatenated together.
 Individual sub-libraries as they were prepared must be kept as distinct fastq files to ensure that the combinatorial barcoding is maintained.
-However, it **IS APPROPRIATE** to concatenate fastq files from the same sub-library across multiple lanes.
+However, it **IS REQUIRES** to concatenate fastq files from the same sub-library across multiple lanes.
 For example, with the following fastq input files using paired end sequencing:

 ```
 Sublibrary-1_S1_L001_R2_001.fastq.gz  Sublibrary-1_S1_L002_R2_001.fastq.gz  Sublibrary-2_S2_L001_R2_001.fastq.gz  Sublibrary-2_S2_L002_R2_001.fastq.gz
 Sublibrary-1_S1_L001_R1_001.fastq.gz  Sublibrary-1_S1_L002_R1_001.fastq.gz  Sublibrary-2_S2_L001_R1_001.fastq.gz  Sublibrary-2_S2_L002_R1_001.fastq.gz
 ```

-An appropriate concatenation would produce the following paired fastq files:
+Proper concatenation would produce the following paired fastq files:

 ```
 Sublibrary-1_R1_001.fastq.gz       Sublibrary-1_R2_001.fastq.gz
 Sublibrary-2_R1_001.fastq.gz       Sublibrary-2_R2_001.fastq.gz
 ```

+In the example above, the individual FASTQ files for each sub-library and lane SHOULD NOT be treated as individual sub-libraries.
+For proper results, all lanes corresponding to one sub-library should be collapsed prior to running ```splitpipe --mode all```. \

 Note that the module will also concatenate the fastq files for you if you provide a list of the sub libraries as shown above.

 #### Option 2: No FASTQ merging

 Alternatively, if the user does not wish to concatenate the FASTQ files prior to running splitpipe, the pipeline will detect the FASTQ pairs from the input directory and a FASTQ pattern.
-Please look at ```params.fastq_pattern``` in the ```nextflow.config``` file for an example of a Nextflow-compatible glob pattern that will identify pairs of FASTQ files for input.
+Please look at ```params.fastq_pattern``` in the ```nextflow.config``` file for an example of a Nextflow-compatible glob pattern that will identify pairs of FASTQ files for input. \

+**IMPORTANT**: This mode should be used only if:

+* The FASTQ files have already been concatenated prior to running this module
+* Only one lane per sublibrary was sequenced.
+If more than one lane is sequenced, then concatenattion must be conducted (see above).

 ## Configuration